Skip to content

 ChatResult(content=Hello!
 How can I assist you today?, tool_calls=[])

-And stream is very similar to chat_stream except that it ignores chat history.
+And stream is very similar to stream except that it ignores chat history.

 for r in stream: